Six Popular Styles of Business Names

 Business names in this style use a first name, surname, or another name to distinguish the company.
 The name used can be a real name that reflects the history of the company or it can be a fictitious name created solely for the purpose of branding.

 Potential Challenges: Name-based business names could have more than one company with a similar name; some names may be difficult to pronounce and/or spell; there could be issues with the name if the company ownership ever changes hands.

-Examples: Walt Disney, Johnson & Johnson, Goldman Sachs
+Examples: Walt Disney, Goldman Sachs, Dick's Sporting Goods

 Any business name that makes it clear what the company is about can be considered an obvious business name.
 There may be some crossover with the mainstream business naming style in that these business names are about eliminating confusion about what the company does by using common words to explain it.

 Potential Challenges: If you have an obvious business name, there may be multiple companies with similar names; obvious business names could be considered boring by some.